-I live in Belgium and Bruges is one of my favourite places to go for a day trip, as it never loses its charm.
-Here is the best one day in Bruges itinerary.
+Wondering what to do in Bruges if you only have a day?
+I live in Belgium and Bruges is one of my favourite places to go for a day trip, as it is easy to explore and never loses its charm.
+Here is the most beautiful one day in Bruges itinerary.

 The first thing most visitors head for when they arrive in historic Bruges is its large central square, or Grote Markt in Flemish.
 As you approach the square, the first thing you will notice is the 83-metre tall Belfry of Bruges.

 Entering the square, you’ll take in the grand neo-Gothic Provincial Palace and the region’s distinctive crow-stepped gable buildings.
 This UNESCO World Heritage Site is completely free of traffic except for the horses and carriages which clop around the cobblestones, taking tourists for a ride (priced at around €50 for 30 minutes).

 Check the latest prices and availability of guided rickshaw tours of Bruges.

 Built in 1240, the Belfry of Bruges is the medieval tower that dominates the Grote Markt.
 Previously the city’s observation deck and treasury, the belfry still serves as a clock tower, complete with 47 bells.
 It was featured heavily in the popular 2008 movie In Bruges.

 You can climb the 366 steps to the tower’s summit and take in the panoramic views across the city.
 However, the queue of tourists is usually long with a half-hour wait before you’ve even got inside, so you’ll need to decide if you have time to include this in your Bruges day trip.
 Open year round, seven days a week, except for major holidays, tickets to the belfry cost €12 for adults.

 Immerse yourself in the magical Historium Bruges